-Recently, healthcare provider Wood Ranch Medical’s computer system was the victim of a ransomware attack.
-The ransomware attack resulted in the encryption of approximately 6,000 patients’ protected health information.
+Recently, healthcare provider Wood Ranch Medical’s computer system was breached by a ransomware attack.
+The ransomware attack resulted in the encryption of approximately 6,000 patients’ protected health information (PHI).
 Wood Ranch Medical (WRM) has been unable to restore patients’ healthcare records.

 In its statement, WRM has noted that the damage to its computer system was such that WRM is unable to recover the data stored there.
 With its backup system also encrypted as a result of the attack, WRM cannot rebuild its medical records.

 As required by law, WRM has mailed letters to individuals affected by this incident.
 The letters include information about the incident, as well as steps individuals can take to monitor and protect their personal information.

 Earlier in 2019, a healthcare organization in Michigan, Brookside ENT and Hearing Center, also experienced a ransomware attack that resulted in permanent encryption of patient records.
 The organization’s owners closed the business as a result.

 Compliancy Group gives healthcare providers and vendors working in healthcare the tools to confidently address their HIPAA compliance in a simplified manner.
 Our cloud-based HIPAA compliance software, the Guard™, gives healthcare professionals everything they need to demonstrate their “good faith effort” towards HIPAA compliance.

 To address HIPAA cybersecurity requirements, Compliancy Group works with IT and managed service provider (MSP) security partners from across the country, who can be contracted to handle your HIPAA cybersecurity protection.